plume-oss/plume/README.md

 analysed with various program analysis algorithms.
 The driver used to communicate with each graph database is [plume-driver](https://github.com/plume-oss/plume-driver).

-## Features

-Plume is currently under development.
-It has the following capabilities:
-* Project an intraprocedural AST of a JVM program using JVM bytecode:
-    - Package/Class/Method hierarchy
-    - Variable assignments
-    - Arithmetic
-    - If-else
-    - While and do-while
-    - Ternary operator assignments with primitives
-* Can project to all graph databases currently supported by [plume-driver](https://github.com/plume-oss/plume-driver).
-* Currently, accepts source code, class files (or directories containing either), and JAR files.

 ## Building from Source

 In order to use plume-extractor, one needs to also make use of plume-driver to interface with a given graph database.